Tuttle (M*A*S*H)

-Overview
+Plot

-To create a way of diverting camp supplies to the local orphanage, Hawkeye and Trapper invent the fictional Captain Tuttle (based on Hawkeye's imaginary friend from childhood).
+To create a way of diverting camp supplies to the local orphanage, Hawkeye and Trapper invent the fictional 'Captain Tuttle' (based on Hawkeye's imaginary friend from childhood).
 With Radar's help, the doctors add more layers to their creation (such as a fake personnel file), and the deception slowly grows until nearly everyone at the 4077th believes Tuttle is a real person.
 The situation ultimately climaxes when they obtain Tuttle's back pay—fourteen months' worth—and donate it and Tuttle's future pay to the orphanage.
 However, matters threaten to spiral out of control when General Clayton decides to award Tuttle a medal for his actions.
 Hawkeye ends the problem by faking Tuttle's death, stating that he had heroically jumped into a combat zone without his parachute, and claiming that the orphanage is the sole beneficiary of the fictional doctor's GI insurance.
 As the episode ends, the Swampmen joke with each other about where they got a pair of dog tags they used to authenticate Tuttle's death—from the equally fictional Major Murdock.